SamSeed-Softwire/DevOps-Course-Starter/README.md

 ### Running using Docker

 This application is containerised using Docker.
-There are 2 Docker images (each of which has a corresponding build command and run command):
+There are 2 Docker images:

 - One image is for local development ('dev').
 This runs the app using a Flask development server, which can be hot-reloaded (i.e. changes to the application code will feed through to the running application without needing to rebuild the Docker image).
 - One image is for production ('prod').
 This runs the app using a Gunicorn production-ready server, which cannot be hot-reloaded.